Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Experiments

 \subsection{Multiclass Classification}

-We train our CompositeNets for 200 epochs on an NVIDIA RTX A6000 GPU.
-We use the Adam optimizer \cite{kingma2014adam} and the traditional cross-entropy loss for multiclass classification.
-In Table \ref{tab:MCHP} we report the hyperparameter configurations of our CompositeNets we selected to maximize the validation accuracy on each dataset.
+We train our CompositeNets for 200 epochs on an NVIDIA RTX A6000 GPU, using the Adam optimizer \cite{kingma2014adam} and the cross-entropy loss.
+In Table \ref{tab:MCHP} we report the hyperparameter values maximizing the validation accuracy.

 \textbf{Considered methods.} We compare our CompositeNets against PointNet~\cite{QiPointnet}, KPConv~\cite{HuguesKPConv}, and ConvPoint~\cite{BoulchConvpoint}, reporting their accuracy on ModelNet40 from the corresponding papers.
-Since the performance on ShapeNetCore and ScanNet were not reported, we train and test the competing networks using the software implementations made publicly available.
-We remark that both our CompositeNets are equivalent to ConvPoint in terms of architecture, and have a comparable number of parameters.
-This makes the comparison between the performance of our CompositeNets and ConvPoint particularly significant.
-In contrast, PointNet uses a custom non-convolutional architecture and KPConv uses a deeper residual network, making both models significantly different from ours.
-We also train KPConv-vanilla, namely a network based on KPConv layers having the same architecture as our CompositeNets.
+Since the performance on ShapeNetCore and ScanNet was not reported, we train and test the competing networks using the software implementations made publicly available.
+We remark that both our CompositeNets are equivalent to ConvPoint in terms of architecture, which makes the comparison between our CompositeNets and ConvPoint particularly significant.
+In contrast, PointNet uses a custom non-convolutional architecture and KPConv uses a deeper residual network, which are both significantly different from ours.
+We also train \emph{KPConv-vanilla}, a network based on KPConv with the same architecture as our CompositeNets.
 In Table~\ref{tab:MCHP} we report the configuration of ConvPoint proposed in \cite{BoulchConvpoint} for ModelNet40, and the configurations we selected for ConvPoint and KPConv-vanilla to maximize the validation accuracy also on the other datasets.
-KPConv layers have an additional hyperparameter with respect to ConvPoint, namely the radius $\rho$ defining the convolution windows~\cite{HuguesKPConv}.
+KPConv layers have an additional hyperparameter compared to ConvPoint, namely the radius $\rho$ defining the convolution windows~\cite{HuguesKPConv}.
 In KPConv-vanilla we have tuned $\rho$ in a $\pm$20\% range compared to the value in~\cite{HuguesKPConv} without obtaining substantial changes in the accuracy.

-\textbf{Figures of merit.} As performance metrics we consider overall accuracy (OA), defined as the proportion of correctly classified point clouds, and average accuracy (AA), namely the average per-class accuracy, which better takes into account the accuracy on under-represented classes.
-We train each method 5 times and compute the average OA and AA, except for the results on ModelNet40, which we report from \cite{QiPointnet,BoulchConvpoint,HuguesKPConv}.
+\textbf{Figures of merit.} We consider two performance metrics: the overall accuracy (OA), defined as the proportion of correctly classified point clouds, and the average accuracy (AA), namely the average per-class accuracy, which better takes into account the accuracy on under-represented classes.
+We train each method 5 times and compute the average OA and AA, except for the results on ModelNet40, which we report from \cite{QiPointnet, HuguesKPConv, BoulchConvpoint}.